TransformingMusicology/adb-test-framework/README.md

 #### Results specification

-The required results are specified as a list of objects which each having the following properties:
+The required results are specified as a list of objects with each having the following properties:

 <dl>
   <dt>key</dt>